-- 1.1.1 This Annex to the PC15 draft determination sets out the Utility Regulator's assessment of asset serviceability which contributes to our determination of future capital maintenance investment and allows us to establish 'control limits' which will be used to assess future performance. - 1.1.2 In the final determination for PC13, we set out our intention to develop serviceability assessments to monitor delivery of the PC13 determination and provide the basis for a more robust serviceability assessment for PC15.
+- 1.1.1 This Annex to the PC15 final determination sets out the Utility Regulator's assessment of asset serviceability which contributes to our determination of future capital maintenance investment and allows us to establish 'control limits' which will be used to assess future performance. - 1.1.2 In the final determination for PC13, we set out our intention to develop serviceability assessments to monitor delivery of the PC13 determination and provide the basis for a more robust serviceability assessment for PC15.
 During PC13 we engaged with the Principal Stakeholders, including NI Water, to develop a suite of indicators which could be used to assess serviceability.
-This first assessment is based on those indicators.
+Our assessment is based on those indicators.
 We remain open to adopting alternative indicators which NI Water might propose to better represent serviceability and drive the right outcomes for its consumers. - 1.1.3 Serviceability is the capability of an asset to provide a service.
-It is a broad measure based a mix of service indicators, asset performance indicators and sub-threshold indicators which balance consumer experience and the underlying performance of the assets.
+It is a broad measure based on a mix of service indicators, asset performance indicators and sub-threshold indicators which balance consumer experience and the underlying performance of the assets.
 Focusing asset maintenance planning on serviceability, rather than the condition or performance of the assets, will ensure that investment targets consumer outcomes in the short term and the right level of capital maintenance investment is maintained in the medium and long term. - 1.1.4 In practice, serviceability is monitored by trending a series of defined asset performance indicators (such as the frequency of pipe bursts) and service indicators (such as the frequency of interruption to supply).
-Data trends are used to determine whether asset serviceability is improving, stable, marginal or deteriorating. - 1.1.5 As well as monitoring what has been delivered, serviceability indicators provide a basis for planning asset maintenance investment to maintain a reference level of service to consumers and the environment now and into the future. - 1.1.6 Serviceability can be assessed for the asset base as a whole, by individual service areas, by individual assets or groups of assets, or by individual service metrics.
-While we present information for the individual serviceability indicators, we have assessed serviceability collectively for four sub-service areas of infrastructure and non-infrastructure assets in the water and sewerage service areas. - 1.1.7 Our overall conclusion from this assessment is that serviceability is stable in all four sub-service areas.
+Data trends are used to determine whether asset serviceability is improving, stable, marginal or deteriorating. - 1.1.5 As well as monitoring what has been delivered, serviceability indicators provide a basis for planning asset maintenance investment to maintain a reference level of service to consumers and the environment, now and into the future. - 1.1.6 Serviceability can be assessed for the asset base as a whole, by individual service areas, by individual assets or groups of assets, or by individual service metrics.
+While we present information for the individual serviceability indicators, we assess serviceability collectively for four sub-service areas of infrastructure and non-infrastructure assets in the water and sewerage service areas. - 1.1.7 Our assessment for the final determination builds on the initial evaluation published in the draft determination.
+It incorporates updated information for 2013-14 received in the company's annual information return and accounts for data corrections resulting from queries raised with the company.
+It also addresses changes proposed by the company in its consultation response. - 1.1.8 The overall outcome of our revised assessment remains unchanged, concluding that serviceability is stable in all four sub-service areas.

-1.1.8 The remainder of this annex sets out our approach and assessment in the following sections:
+1.1.9 The remainder of this annex sets out our approach and assessment in the following sections: